CarloFVM/Personal-projects/README.md

 These files have all of my personal projects.
 You are going to find  HTML , CSS , Bootstrap , Javascript , jQuery , Python 3 , and Django.

+These projects were made using Python 3.10.6 and Django 4.0.6

 Basic_Django_Projects: Simple exercises with Python.

 Blog_Project_Django: Basic Blog wep page only one user that is able to make several posts with diferent topics and edit the text of the post.